pyrmont/articles.inqk.net/src/_posts/2019-08-13-what-is-tools-deps.md

 [edn]: http://edn-format.org/ "The homepage for edn"

 The fact that most interaction with tools.deps is through `deps.edn` is the reason the names are sometimes used as synonyms for each other.
 But `deps.edn` is really the name of the configuration file.
-It's expected to be in the root of your project and is a map[^5] that has three keys: (1) `:paths`, (2) `:deps` and (3) `aliases`.
+It's expected to be in the root of your project and is a map[^5] that has three keys: (1) `:paths`, (2) `:deps` and (3) `:aliases`.
 An example `deps.edn` file looks like this:

 ```clojure
 {:paths ["src"]